michael-glum/Algorithms/README.md

 # Algorithms
-This repository holds a selection of algorithms I implemented in java for the class, Algorithms 1, at Miami University.
+This repository holds a variety of algorithms I implemented in java for the class, Algorithms 1, at Miami University.